saeedashrafy/learn/UnderTheHood.md

 #### A gap buffer represents a collection with a current index or cursor.
 It is implemented in memory with a flat array.
 That flat array is larger than the collection of data that it represents, with the unused space referred to as the gap.

 ![](https://miro.medium.com/v2/resize:fit:720/format:webp/0*0GgJdY76c_Kz0hs-)

+### Once the composition begins, it will start inserting all required things(compose function and states) into this array.